DataIntellectTech/TorQ/docs/Overview.md

     11. Data Access API: A streamlined method to retrieve data across a variety of vanilla and exotic processes.

-AquaQ TorQ will wrap easily around kdb+tick and therefore around any tickerplant, RDB, HDB or real time processing application.
+Data Intellect TorQ will wrap easily around kdb+tick and therefore around any tickerplant, RDB, HDB or real time processing application.
 We currently have several customised processes of our own: